PQ curves ## Stations All producing stations contain a piecewise linear PQ curve that describes the relationship between the discharge and the generation of the station. The PQ curve is normally given with a reference head. The PQ-curve should be concave during a standard ProdRisk iteration (forward

 # PQ curves ## Stations All producing stations contain a piecewise linear PQ curve that describes the relationship between the discharge and the generation of the station.
 The PQ curve is normally given with a reference head.
 The PQ-curve should be concave during a standard ProdRisk iteration (forward simulation and backward recursion).
 That is, the first PQ-segment has the highest efficiency, and the subsequent segments have equal or lower efficiencies than the previous one.
 If a non-concave PQ-curve is defined by the user, ProdRisk establishes a concave approximation for his purpose by removing non-concave points on the curve.
 During the final simulation, the default choice is to use the original PQ-curve when finding the total production.
 In case the original PQ-curve does not have successive lower efficiency with higher discharge, the total production will typically be lower than if we used the concave approximation.
-In the file Prodrisk.CPAR, there is a parameter called [PQValg](../../settings/cpar_control_parameters/cpar_control_parameters.md).
+In the file *prodrisk.CPAR*, there is a parameter called [PQValg](../../settings/cpar_control_parameters/cpar_control_parameters.md).
 If **PQValg** is set to *0*, ProdRisk will use the concave approximation in the final simulation.
 If **PQValg** is set to *2*, the final simulation uses a [non-convex PQ curve](../../extra_functionality/nonconvex_pq_curves/nonconvex_pq_curves.md).
-The PQ curve is scaled according to the head coefficiernt, as described in {cite:ps}`Gjelsvik_considering_2005`: ![](pq_curve_head.png)
+In the API, the corresponding attribute is [use_non_convex_pq_curve](https://docs.prodrisk.sintef.energy/objects/setting/setting.html#use-non-convex-pq-curve).
+The PQ curve is scaled according to the head coefficient, as described in {cite:ps}`Gjelsvik_considering_2005`: ![](pq_curve_head.png)

 Figure from EVU course 2018, based on theory from "Anders Gjelsvik & Arne Haugstad, Considering Head Variations in a Linear Model for Optimal Hydro Scheduling, 2005".

-## Pumps There is no PQ curve for pumps: as the power usage is modelled as a constant, but the flow is dependent on the water head and subject to the same head update as all other Prodrisk head dependencies.
+Note that due to the mathematical limitations of the SDDP method, the head coefficient must be equal for each scenario in the strategy calculation.
+Average reservoir level across scenarios is therefore used to calculate the head coefficient in the strategy calculation.
+In the final simulation, however, the head coefficient is calculated seperately for each scenario. ## Pumps There is no PQ curve for pumps: as the power usage is modelled as a constant, but the flow is dependent on the water head and subject to the same head update as all other Prodrisk head dependencies.